chc-code/findadapt/README.md

 ## Main arguments
 You can only select one option (either `-fq` or `-prj`) as the input

-- `-fq fn_fq_file`   identify the adapter sequence for a single fastq file
+- `fn_fq_file`   Optional positional argument,  the path for single fastq file
-- `-prj file_list`   text file, contains the fastq list. column1 = study ID, column2 = fastq file path.  -fq and -prj are mutually exlusive
+- `-fn_fq_list / -list / -l file_list`   text file, contains the fastq list. column1 = study ID, column2 = fastq file path.  -fq and -prj are mutually exlusive

 ## Optional arguments

 ###  customize reference
 By default, the reference is most abundant 100 miRNA in human. you can also useyour own sequence list if the your input doesn't match the default reference setting, available options are

-- `-seq str`   known highly expressed sequence.
-Can be directly specified in the command (sep by space) or filename, if file, should be in fasta format or one sequence per line.
+- `-fn_refseq filename`  User specified sequence known to express in the dataset, can be fasta format or one sequence per line.
-- `-genelist/-glist str`   known expressed genes. the gene name is the miRNA ID (such as hsa-miR-199a-5p). the argument can be miRNA ID directly specified in command line (sep by space) or the filename for the genelist (one line for a miRNA ID).
-- `-organism / -org str` organism name or NCBI taxon ID, default is human.
+- `-organism / -org str` organism name  default is human. valid = human, mouse, fruitfly, worm (c. elegans), arabidopsis, rice.
+Alternatively, you can use the miRBase prefix, such hsa, mmu, dme, cel, ath, osa; or, if -fn_refseq is specified, you can specify as other
+- `-list_org`  list the supported organism and exit

 ### Output options
 - `-o prefix`,str, optional, the prefix for the output results, if not specified, will infer from the input file
+- `-quiet / -q` , toggle, suppress the pyahocorasick not installed warning
 - `-cut / -cutadapt/ -trim`  flag,  run the cutadapt process, need the cutadapt already installed and available in PATH
 - `-pw_cutadapt str`  specify the cutadapt path, default is search from PATH
 - `-v / -verbose` flag, display the full logging information in the terminal

-### Other options
+### Run control

+- `-expected_adapter_len int`  expected adapter length to discover, by default, 12 nt
+- `-max_random_linker int`   max allowed random seqence length, default = 6
 - `-nreads int`  max reads number used to find adapter, default is 1 million, if use all reads, set as -1
 - `-nsam int`  for studies with multiple samples/fastq files, by default, will use first 5 files to infer the adapter pattern for this study.
 You can change the number by this parameter.
 If you need to use all samples, set as -1
-- `-max_random_linker int`   max allowed random seqence length, default = 6
-- `-max_borrowed_base int`  max bp the adaptor can borrow from insert region, this will minimize the truncating of the adapter sequence, default=2,
-- `-expected_adapter_len int`  expected adapter length to discover, by default, 12 nt
+- `-thres_multiplier float`    the multiplier threshold for accepting an extra random base from a lower phase. e.g for 2 possible (3p-random_sequence_lengh, adapter_seq) : (0, seq1), (1, seq2), the reads supporting each combination is n1 and n2 respectively,  (1, seq2) will only be accepted if n2 > n1 * thres_multiplier. this argument is to avoid the including

-- `-min_reads int`  minimum matched reads number for infering per fastq file, default=50, if lower than this value, the adapter inferring step will be skip, you may need to check the reference settings.
+- `-min_reads int`  minimum matched reads number for infering per fastq file, default=30, if lower than this value, the adapter inferring step will be skip, you may need to check the reference settings.
 - `-threads / -cpu int` the threads to use, by default = 5.
 Usually, the performance won't improve greatly when more than 5 threads are used (refer to the manuscript for detail)
 - `-enough_reads int` enough matched reads number for infering per fastq file, after reaching, will stop reading the raw fastq file, default=1000
 - `-f`  `-force`  flag, force rerun the analysis, ignoring the exisiting parsed reads,  can be useful when you used new reference.